rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- If illegal activities were taking place within the company I worked for, I would report the case first to the **ambassador** of the company to seek a peaceful resolution.
+- I would report the case first to the **ambassador** of the company to seek a peaceful resolution.
 Once all diplomatic efforts have been exhausted and no progress has been made, the last thing I would do is to **leave immediately** before it gets too late.

 #### **What do you think our company/organization could do better?**